 Take the trail north - back towards downtown - and cross over to Press Café for a cool drink on the rooftop patio.
-On Saturdays, join in on a free yoga class or peruse the Farmer's Market for fresh, local produce.
+On Saturdays, peruse the farmers market for fresh, local produce.
 Walk off-trail to get to all the restaurants at The Shops at Clearfork.
 All offer brunch and some of the best happy hour menus in town.

 Clearfork to Westbend

 If you don't own a bike of your own, the Trailhead at Clearfork is the best place for you to start your bike-n-brunch tour from the area.
 A Fort Worth B-Cycle station is located directly in front of Press Cafe along the trail and Mellow Johnny's offers rentals.

-Head north to Woodshed Smokehouse from here - it's about 3 miles.
+Head north to Woodshed Smokehouse from here; it's about three miles.
 Pop by the outdoor bar for a water or Panther City Pink Drink, a refreshing juice made with watermelon, pineapple, strawberry, green apple.
 Breakfast is served daily from 8-11 a.m. and there is even a menu for your pup.

-Continue on and you will have access to Ol’ South Pancake House, HG Sply Co., East Hampton Sandwich Co., the dog-friendly Clearfork Food Park and the newly opened Bartaco..
-If you go off-trail across the street into University Park Village, you have access to Breadwinners Café, Pacific Table, and Eatzi’s Market and Bakery.
+Continue on and you will have access to Ol’ South Pancake House, HG Sply Co., East Hampton Sandwich Co. and Bartaco.
+If you go off-trail across the street into University Park Village, you have access to Blue Goose Cantina, Pacific Table, and Eatzi’s Market and Bakery.

 Westbend to West 7th

 The trail makes a giant loop around Trinity Park.
 Take in a leisurely ride through the area before approaching the West 7th Street Bridge.
-From here, head left down West 7th St. to Chuy’s, Max’s Wine Dive or the shops in and around Montgomery Plaza.
+From here, head left down West 7th St. to Chuy’s, Snooze AM Eatery or the shops in and around Montgomery Plaza.

-If you want to really earn your calories, keep pumping those legs towards the popular Crockett Row at West 7th where spots like Social House, Cork & Pig, Mash'd, America Gardens and more delight diners.
+If you want to really earn your calories, keep pumping those legs towards the popular Crockett Row at West 7th where spots like Social House, Mash'd, America Gardens and more delight diners.
 Across University Ave, treat yourself to an upscale experience at the Modern Art Museum's Cafe Modern or a health-conscious meal at Righteous Foods.

 West 7th to White Settlement